-n Emergency and maintenance vehicle access to the multi-use trail within the linear community park will be provided approximately every one-quarter mile.
+■ Emergency and maintenance vehicle access to the multi-use trail within the linear community park will be provided approximately every one-quarter mile.

-Figure 4-8: Specialty Commercial Interface with Community Park-Section n Buildings and/or other architectural elements should be located close to and frame the intersection.
+Figure 4-8: Specialty Commercial Interface with Community Park-Section

 Due to the prominence of the Specialty Commercial site as the western terminus of the Lathrop Center area, the site design of this parcel needs to be carefully addressed.